Bangkok or up-country? Which is best?

 Are you a city boy or a country bumpkin?

 So you're not sure whether to teach in Bangkok or out in rural Thailand?
-When you analyze both options under a dozen different headings, which one comes out on top?
+When you analyze both options under a few different headings, which one comes out on top?

 Availability of teaching jobs

-Go back several years and this wouldn't have even been a contest.
+Go back ten years or more and this wouldn't have even been a contest.
 As far as any TEFLer was concerned, the streets of Bangkok were paved with gold and the only reason you contemplated teaching up-country was if you had an allergy to pollution or you were brought up on a farm.
-But since stricter teacher regulations came into force, there's been something of a strange turnaround.
-Teachers, many of them well-qualified, are suddenly struggling to find teaching work in big bad Bangers and those that teach out in the rurals are saying "come on in - the water's lovely"

 Verdict - we can't seperate them.
-Bangkok is just not the TEFL paradise it once was.
 A point apiece.
 Bangkok 1 Up-country 1.

 Teacher salaries